nsus1103/stock-clustering/README.md

 is stored as a csv and later populated into a SQL table.
 The database contains other tables like stock symbol, <br>
 ETF composition etc.<br>
 The data is ingested into pandas dataframe using Dynamic SQL (psycopg2) and unsupervised clustering algorithm <br>is implemented.

+To create the postgres instance on docker

+>docker pull postgres